AI-Migrant/mass-madness/Help find out what they have been doing.md

+An attempt to make summaries over ranges of matters: https://github.com/AI-Migrant/mass-madness

+The entries I wrote over the years of persecution: https://github.com/AI-Migrant/asylum_diary

 I am currently an asylum seeker in the UK.
 But the situation has led me to believe that the authorities of the UK, like the authorities of Lithuania, are working with the Chinese Communist Party (CCP).

+I have explicitly told Lithuania and the UK that I felt tortured and asked them to stop their violations.
+It’s useless, till this day I am still suffering an array of sick behaviours, including but not limited to stalking, network control, drugging, molestation, and denied information, the right to meet a solicitor when arbitrarily arrested, and access to things, including public transport, without interference.
+For smaller matters, even what I eat is interfered with.
+I said I feel treated as a non-human.
+I mean it.

+---

 I am not asking for direct help, but I hope that you can find out what happened since I applied for asylum in Lithuania or attempted to volunteer for Ukraine in Poland.
 I am not able to do that myself.
 Maybe one day, what you find out will be meaningful.